-Let us take a rapid survey of the relations which actually exist at the moment between the sections of
+Let us take a rapid survey of the relations which actually exist at the moment between the sections of the two Youth Internationals in the different countries, between the Young Communists and the Young Socialists.

 Unity has been achieved in Spain; in Belgium a unity congress has been convened; in Latvia and Bulgaria unity has progressed considerably.
-The Student's Socialist International has also declared itself in favour of unity with the Communist students.
+The Students' Socialist International has also declared itself in favor of unity with the Communist students.

 The united front has made indisputable progress in several countries, particularly in England, America and Switzerland.
-The unity movement can also register some success with regard to the organisations of Socialist and Communist emigrants from Italy and Germany.
-In Czechoslovakia, where collaboration between the Socialist and Communist youth organisations had encountered insurmountable obstacles until quite recently, these organisations were persuaded to take part together in the Geneva Peace Congress, and to-day they are working in defence of peace in the National Youth Committee.
+The unity movement can also register some success with regard to the organizations of Socialist and Communist emigrants from Italy and Germany.
+In Czechoslovakia, where collaboration between the Socialist and Communist youth organizations had encountered insurmountable obstacles until quite recently, these organizations were persuaded to take part together in the Geneva Peace Congress, and today they are working in defense of peace in the National Youth Committee.

-Therefore, the area of unity has made visible progress since our Sixth Congress.
+Therefore, the idea of unity has made visible progress since our Sixth Congress.